AmandaHJLIS/MarcViiew/README.md

 ## Note

 MarcViiew remains a work in progress.
 The current release focuses on establishing the core catalogue, metadata and MARC 21 functionality.
-Additional UI and Wii-specific features will be developed in future releases.

 Thanks to GameTDB, the Library of Congress, ISO/TC 46, and Boipurple for the resources and standards used by the project.